Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

        Expect this value to trend downward as the iteration number increases.
        An asterisk ("*") is appended to this value if the decision rules are not successfully polished.
-       A dash ("-") is produced in lieu of a value in the first iteration, if there are no decision rule variables, or if the master problem of the current iteration is not solved successfully.
+       A dash ("-") is produced in lieu of a value if the current iteration number is 0, there are no decision rule variables,
+       or the master problem of the current iteration is not solved successfully.
    * - #CViol
      - Number of performance constraints found to be violated during the separation step of the current iteration.